 Attendance and behaviour

-- School attendance has a direct affect on a child's educational outcomes and is important for your child's future
+School attendance has a direct affect on a child's educational outcomes and is important for your child's future.
+School attendance enables children to access all available opportunities and reach their full potential.
+Children with poor attendance tend to achieve less.

 - By Law, all children between the age of 5 and 16 must be in suitable full time education